GeoCities

-Yahoo!
-GeoCities was a web hosting service that allowed users to create and publish websites for free and to browse user-created websites by their theme or interest.
+GeoCities, later Yahoo!
+GeoCities, was a web hosting service that allowed users to create and publish websites free of charge, and to browse user-created websites by their theme or interest, active from 1994 to 2009.
 GeoCities was started in November 1994 by David Bohnett and John Rezner, and was named Beverly Hills Internet briefly before being renamed GeoCities.
-On January 28, 1999, it was acquired by Yahoo!, at which time it was reportedly the third-most visited website on the World Wide Web.
+On January 28, 1999, it was acquired by Yahoo!, at which time it was reportedly the third-most-visited website on the World Wide Web.

-In its original form, site users selected a "city" in which to list the hyperlinks to their web pages.
-The "cities" were named after real cities or regions according to their content – for example, computer-related sites were placed in "SiliconValley" and those dealing with entertainment were assigned to "Hollywood"; hence the name of the site.
-Soon after its acquisition by Yahoo!, this practice was abandoned in favour of using the Yahoo! member names in the URLs.
+In its original form, site users selected a "city" in which to list the hyperlinks to their Web pages.
+The "cities" were named after real cities or regions according to their content: For example, computer-related sites were placed in "SiliconValley" and those dealing with entertainment were assigned to "Hollywood", hence the name of the site.
+Soon after its acquisition by Yahoo!, this practice was abandoned in favor of using the Yahoo! member names in the URLs.

 In April 2009, the company announced that it would end the United States GeoCities service on October 26, 2009.

-There were at least 38 million pages displayed by GeoCities before it was terminated, most user-written.
-The GeoCities Japan version of the service endured until March 31, 2019.
+At least 38 million pages, most written by users, were displayed by GeoCities before it was terminated.
+The GeoCities Japan version of the service lasted until March 31, 2019.

 History

-GeoCities began during mid-1995 as BHI, which stood for Beverly Hills Internet, a small Web hosting and development company in Southern California.
+GeoCities began as BHI, which stood for Beverly Hills Internet, a small web hosting and development company in southern California.

 The company created its own Web directory, organized thematically as six so-called "neighborhoods".
 The neighborhoods included "Colosseum", "Hollywood", "RodeoDrive", "SunsetStrip", "WallStreet", and "WestHollywood".
 In mid-1995, the company decided to offer users (thereafter known as "Homesteaders") the ability to develop free home pages within those neighborhoods, with 2 MB of space provided at the time.
-During the registration process, new members chose to which neighborhood they wanted to belong.
+During the registration process, new members chose which neighborhood they wanted to belong.
 This neighborhood became part of the member's Web address along with a sequentially assigned "street address" number to make the URL unique (for example, "www.geocities.com/RodeoDrive/number").
 Chat, bulletin boards, and other elements of "community" were added soon afterward, helping foster rapid growth.
 On July 5, 1995, GeoCities added additional cities, including "CapitolHill", "Paris", "SiliconValley", and "Tokyo".
 By December 1995, the company, which now had a total of 14 neighborhoods, was registering thousands of Homesteaders a day and getting more than six million monthly page views.
 GeoCities never enforced neighborhood-specific content; for example, a "Hollywood" homesteader could be nothing but a college student's home page.
 The company decided to emphasize increasing membership and community, and on December 15, 1995, BHI became known as GeoCities after having also been named Geopages.
-At that time GeoCities was headquartered at 9401 Wilshire Boulevard in Beverly Hills.
-By December 1996, it was headquartered on the third floor of 1918 Main Street in nearby Santa Monica, with an office on the 8th floor of 125 Park Avenue in New York City.
+At that time GeoCities was headquartered at 9401 Wilshire Boulevard in Beverly Hills, California.
+By December 1996, it was headquartered on the third floor of 1918 Main Street in nearby Santa Monica, with an office on the 8th floor of the Pershing Square Building at 125 Park Avenue in New York City.